E. 29th AVENUE TOWN CENTER

 When Stacy Read digs in, she really digs in.

-While visiting Colorado in the late 1990s, she drove through the area destined to become Stapleton and looked over the redevelopment plans for the upcoming neighborhood.
+While visiting Colorado in the late 1990s, she drove through the area destined to become Stapleton now Central Park and looked over the redevelopment plans for the upcoming neighborhood.

 “I wondered why anyone would want to move to the site of an old airport,” she says.

-But when she returned to Colorado to live in 2000, she not only realized Stapleton was where she wanted to put down roots; she decided it was the ideal place to open her new business.
+But when she returned to Colorado to live in 2000, she not only realized Central Park was where she wanted to put down roots; she decided it was the ideal place to open her new business.

-In 2006, Read purchased a rural lot of land in Stapleton’s South End neighborhood and opened Digstown Doggie Day Care Lodge and Spaw.
+In 2006, Read purchased a rural lot of land in the South End neighborhood and opened Digstown Doggie Day Care Lodge and Spaw.

 Digstown typically cares for up to 120 dogs a day, some day care, some boarding.
 Because the facility strives to accommodate a variety of needs, they even offer emergency house sitting on occasion.
 They also care for dogs of all sizes and stripes, including those who are blind, elderly or have medical needs.
 For personalized attention, there’s a caretaker for every 10 little critters in their center.